 With an academic focus on the convergence of communication and information technology, public policy, and public interest, Dr. Wilson is a student of the “information champions,” the leaders of the information revolution around the world.
 His current work concentrates on China-Africa relations, global sustainable innovation in high-technology industries, and the role of politics in the diffusion of information and communication technologies.

 In addition to his most recent books – Governing Global Electronic Networks and Negotiating the Net: The Politics of Internet Diffusion in Africa – Dr. Wilson co-edits the MIT Press series, The Information Revolution and Global Politics and the Journal of Information Technologies and International Development.
 Nominated by President Clinton in 2000, Dr. Wilson served on the board of the Corporation for Public Broadcasting until November 2010, the last year as chairman.
 He founded the board’s New Digital Media Committee and Public Awareness Initiative Committee.
 He is a member of the Carnegie-Knight Commission on the Future of Journalism Education and The National Academies Board on Research Data and Information.
 He was deputy director of the Global Information Infrastructure Commission from 1994 to 1995.

-Dean Wilson’s other government experience includes service as director of International Programs and Resources on the National Security Council at the White House (1993–94) and director of the Policy and Planning Unit, Office of the Director, U.S. Information Agency (1994).
+Dr. Wilson’s other government experience includes service as director of international programs and resources on the National Security Council at the White House (1993–94) and director of the Policy and Planning Unit, Office of the Director, U.S. Information Agency (1994).
 He advised President Obama’s transition team on matters of communication technology and public diplomacy.

-Originally from Washington, D.C., Dean Wilson earned a Ph.D. and M.A. in political science from the University of California, Berkeley, and a B.A. from Harvard College.
+Originally from Washington, D.C., Dr. Wilson earned M.A. and Ph.D. degrees in political science from the University of California, Berkeley, and a B.A. from Harvard College.
 He is married to Francille Rusan Wilson, Ph.D., a labor and intellectual historian.
 They have two sons.